holomodular/ServiceBricks-Logging/README.md

 ## Overview

-This repository contains a logging microservice built using the ServiceBricks foundation.
+This repository contains the logging microservice built using the ServiceBricks foundation.
 The logging microservice provides logging support for any hosted application using the Microsoft.Extensions.Logging library.
-It also provides web request logging functionality, so you can audit all url-based web requests and their properties coming into the application.
+It provides web request logging functionality, so you can audit all web requests coming into the application.

 ## Data Transfer Objects

 ### LogMessageDto - Admin Policy
-Logging message storage object.
+Used to store application diagnositics.

 ```csharp